RyanSpartan117/another_ruby_framework/README.md

 `rake run_tests_with_report`

 The report will be in the reports directory.
+Open in browser to get the pretty HTML report.

 ## Decision justifications